biometricITC/cPP-biometrics/input/Bio cPP.md

 ## 3. CC Conformance
 As defined by the references \[CC1\], \[CC2\] and \[CC3\], this cPP:

--   conforms to the requirements of Common Criteria v3.1, Revision 5
+-   conforms to the requirements of Common Criteria v3.1, Revision 5,

--   is Part 2 extended, Part 3 conformant
+-   is Part 2 extended, Part 3 conformant,

 -   does not claim conformance to any other PP.